 The structures that create meaning in your work, and in your life, are tethered to many other elements.
 Some are physical persons, places and things; others are thoughts, both rational and irrational.

 Those many connections can add great stability to your daily life.
 Some are under your control; others are not.
 Attempts to move in one direction or another are generally opposed by a number of connections designed to keep you where you are.

-It is usually not a safe option to simply cut the tethers that you don’t like, or that you believe are the problems.
+It is usually not a successful option to simply cut the tethers to other elements that you don’t like, or that you believe are the problems.
+The immediate results can be satisfying, but are often not sustainable.
+The other elements have been stabilized in part by the tethers you are cutting.
 Consequently, making difficult changes often requires renegotiating your connections with at lease some of those other elements.
-In the business world this can seem especially risky.
+In the business world, or personally, this can seem especially risky.

 Your knowledge and skills, perceptions of yourself and your capacities, your mental models and assumptions about how the world works and more, certainly contribute to your power to move ahead in your life.
 But, they all also contribute to holding you where you are, which can be good unless you want to change.

 You are likely very familiar with the New Year’s Resolution to changing things in your life.
 You identify a problem, select from a list of possible solutions, and then begin doing things differently.
 Sometimes you succeed; you organize your desk, start using a planner, schedule regular staff meetings, begin delegating responsibility, begin “riding herd” on those who report to you, etc. But somewhere down the road, either weeks or months, you find that you have drifted back to square one…sometimes worse.

 - Examine your current models and build new ones as needed